martinmariano91/HousePrices-KaggleCompetition/README.md

 With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.

-Practice Skills
+Practice Skills:
-Creative feature engineering
+* Creative feature engineering
-Advanced regression techniques like random forest and gradient boosting
+* Advanced regression techniques like random forest and gradient boosting